-In 2005, the City of Aspen actively addressed climate change by creating the Canary Initiative, aimed to reduce Aspen’s greenhouse gas emissions.
-Aspen reduced its emissions more than 8.3 percent from 2004 to 2007, with the goal of reducing them a total of 30 percent by 2020 and 80 percent by 2050.
+In 2005, the City of Aspen actively addressed climate change by creating the Canary Initiative, the sustainability and climate action department.
+While Canary works in many different realms of sustainability, the majority of their work is oriented around reducing Aspen’s greenhouse gas emissions.
+Aspen has set community goals to reduce greenhouse gas emissions a total of 30 percent by 2020 and 80 percent by 2050.

-For more information about Canary Tags, click here.
+For more information on Aspen’s Climate Action Plan, click here.

 In addition to Canary’s greenhouse gas reduction programs, the department offers energy efficiency support to residents and businesses, works on resiliency planning to help Aspen respond to the impacts of a changing climate, and represents Aspen at state, national and global policy levels.